BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

 ## Compatibility issues

-You may be surprised, but SE does have a few compatbility issues.
+You may be surprised, but SE does have a few compatbility issues, mainly with Native Mod Loader mods (not Native Mod Loader itself).

 1: Achievements enabler on Nexus.
 This is because SE by default has turned on achievements and those two will end up conflicting, and either SE or achievements enabler will end up being deactivated, and you may experience issues with getting achievements.